des137/spark_examples/README.md

-# Simple Examples of PySpark scripts
+# Examples of PySpark scripts

 (This repository contains a few pyspark scripts that I use for reference at work.
 It contains both the basic data wrangling and machine learning scripts.)